This document covers building a TCW database for a single species. Terminology:

 - Semi-colon will be changed to a colon.

-viewSingleTCW, the Remark can be viewed by selecting the "Columns" tab on the left, then checking the "Remark"
+In viewSingleTCW, the User Remark can be viewed by selecting the Columns tab,

 to get a specific group of sequences.